prestsoftware/prest/docs/src/consistency/cons_general_det.rst

      * **Binary intransitivities (wide)**: lists the number of Binary Choice Transitivity violations, decomposed by length of the violating sequence.

-Additional Features: Inconsistent Tuples
+Additional Features: Cyclic Tuples
 ----------------------------------------

 .. _menu-tuples:

-Inconsistent tuples of menus ............................
+Cyclic tuples of menus
+............................

-By right-clicking on the dataset and then selecting *"Analysis -> Inconsistent tuples of menus"*, Prest computes and enumerates all distinct pairs, triples, quadruples, ..., `n`-tuples of menus that have led to a Congruence violation, and groups them according to the size of `n`.
+By right-clicking on the dataset and then selecting *"Analysis -> Cyclic tuples of menus"*, Prest computes and enumerates all distinct pairs, triples, quadruples, ..., `n`-tuples of menus that have led to a Congruence violation, and groups them according to the size of `n`.

 .. note::
-     The number of inconsistent *pairs* of menus coincides with the **WARP (pairs)** count.
+     The number of cyclic *pairs* of menus coincides with the **WARP (pairs)** count.

 Following the same steps as above, this output can be viewed within Prest or exported to a .csv or .xslx file.

 .. _alternative-tuples:

-Inconsistent tuples of alternatives ...................................
+Cyclic tuples of alternatives ...................................

-By right-clicking on the dataset and then selecting *"Analysis -> Inconsistent tuples of alternatives"*, Prest computes and enumerates all distinct pairs, triples, quadruples, ..., `n`-tuples of alternatives that have led to a Congruence violation, and groups them according to the size of `n`.
+By right-clicking on the dataset and then selecting *"Analysis -> Cyclic tuples of alternatives"*, Prest computes and enumerates all distinct pairs, triples, quadruples, ..., `n`-tuples of alternatives that have led to a Congruence violation, and groups them according to the size of `n`.

 Following the same steps as above, this output can be viewed within Prest or exported to a .csv or .xslx file.